seanbyd/seanbyd.github.io/_posts/2024-08-18-deploy-an-open-liberty-instanton-app-to-openshift-local.md

 podman logs liberty-to-openshift-instanton
 ````

-If all goes well, you'll see a succesful start using a checkpoint restore.
+If all goes well, you'll see a successful start using a checkpoint restore.
 Look for message 'resumed operation from a checkpoint'.

     [root@localhost LibertyToOpenShiftInstantOn]# podman logs liberty-to-openshift-instanton